Alibaba facial recognition tech specifically picks out Uighur minority - report

 SHANGHAI (Reuters) - Technology giant Alibaba Group Holding Ltd has facial recognition technology which can specifically pick out members of China’s Uighur minority, surveillance industry researcher IPVM said in a report.

-The report comes as human rights groups accuse China of forcing over 1 million Muslim Uighurs into labour camps, and calls out firms suspected of complicity.
+Alibaba itself said it was “dismayed” a unit developed software which can tag ethnicity in videos, and that the feature was never intended to be deployed to customers.

-An Alibaba Cloud spokeswoman said the technology was only confined to testing.
-“The ethnicity mention refers to a feature/function that was used within a testing environment during an exploration of our technical capability.
-It was never used outside the testing environment.”
+The report comes as human rights groups accuse China of forcing over 1 million Muslim Uighurs into labour camps in the region of Xinjiang, and call out firms suspected of complicity.

-China has repeatedly denied forcing anyone into what it has called vocational training centres, and has also said the region of Xinjiang is under threat from Islamist militants.
+China has repeatedly denied forcing anyone into what it has called vocational training centres, and has also said Xinjiang is under threat from Islamist militants.

 Still, sensitivities have prompted caution among Chinese internet firms which often self-censor to avoid running afoul of a government which strictly controls online speech, and which last month published draft rules to police livestreaming.